Course Activities for Year 11 Students

 - iv) Bohr

 This will form part of the notes for the first chapter to be studied in Year 1.
+Make sure you include diagrams of each model of the atom in your notes.

 Please write 250 – 400 words on “Ma vie” (my life) Please write about your past, present and future.